coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 For Selinger's algorithm, it turns out we also need to work in other rings, like the cyclomatic integers of degree 8, the quadratic integers of $\sqrt{2}$, and about a half-dozen others.

-## Coalton to the rescue, take two
+## Coalton's strength in implementing math

 One of the implementation difficulties of Selinger's algorithm is being able to work with a bunch of different-but-interoperable[^interop] number types.
 How do we implement these mathematical objects in a program?
 At least in principle, Common Lisp would have no trouble representing elements of any of these rings; just define some new classes, perhaps some new generic functions like `ring+` and `ring*`, and you're off to the races.